HealthResearchAuthority/rsp-iras-qa/README.md

 In this project we will be utilizing Cucumber tags to:
 - Uniquely identify Features - allowing us to run the Feature in isolation & easily locate it in the test report
 - Uniquely identify Scenarios - allowing us to run a Scenario in isolation & easily locate it in the test report
-- Link Scenarios to User Stories in JIRA - allowing us to trace test outputs to the specific functionalities under test
+- Link Scenarios to User Stories in JIRA - allowing us to trace test outputs to the specific functionalities under test,
+See the `$before` hook provided in `src/hooks/CustomFixtures.ts` for implementation

 When writing Features and Scenarios we should follow these guidelines to provide appropriate tags.